rasterradio/Kumite/README.md

 ### Attack Tracking

-Tracking functions the same as in *Virtua Fighter*.
-Attacks do not automatically track, but if the defending player presses a button, the attack will track and they will get hit.
-Power Attacks have long execution times, so the chances of tracking the opponent are increased since during this time, the opponent is likely to press a button.
+Tracking is a character lining up their attacks to hit an opponent that has adjusted their position from an Evade.
+Like in *Virtua Fighter*, If one player evades to the side and hasn't pressed any buttons, the other player's hits won't track, and will instead land on the wrong axis.
+If the defending player presses a button, the attack will track and they will get hit.

 ## States